Nishimiyashi/Lab7-UnitTest/README.md

 - **Javadoc**: `build/javadoc/`
 - **JAR File**: `build/MeetingPlanner.jar`

-## Key Findings

-- **80% test success rate** indicates core functionality works but edge cases need attention
-- **12 critical bugs** identified across different severity levels
-- **MeetingTest and OrganizationTest** achieved 100% success rate
-- **CalendarTest** had the lowest success rate at 67%
-- Most issues relate to **boundary conditions** and **error handling**

 ## Documentation

 - **README.md** - This file (project overview and setup)
 - **report.html** - Detailed HTML test report with full analysis
-- **report_mongolian.html** - Mongolian version of the test report
 - **Javadoc** - Generated API documentation

-## Contributing

-This is a unit testing project focused on identifying bugs in the Meeting Planner system.
-The tests are designed to:

-1. Validate existing functionality
-2. Identify bugs and issues
-3. Provide comprehensive coverage
-4. Serve as regression tests

-## License

-This project is part of a unit testing laboratory exercise for educational purposes.

-## Support

-For questions about the testing framework or test results, refer to:
-- The detailed HTML reports (`report.html` or `report_mongolian.html`)
-- JUnit 4.13.2 documentation
-- Apache Ant documentation

 ---